ga4gh/ga4gh-schemas/doc/source/schemas/biodatamethods.rst

   :return type: SearchIndividualsResponse
   :throws: GAException

-Gets a list of BioSamples accessible through the API.

 `POST /individuals/search` must accept a JSON version of `SearchIndividualsRequest` as the post body and will return a JSON version of `SearchIndividualsResponse`.